Crime

 Human remains, not yet officially identified, were found this week in an Everman backyard during the investigation of the disappearance and presumed death of 6-year-old Noel Rodriguez-Alvarez.

-The human remains will undergo forensic examination at the Tarrant County Medical Examiner’s Office to make an identification, Everman Police Chief Al Brooks said.
+The excavated remains, discovered outside the little boy’s former home about three years after it was clear to authorities that he was missing, will undergo forensic examination at the Tarrant County Medical Examiner’s Office to make an identification, Everman Police Chief Al Brooks said.

 “Today I want to begin by acknowledging the weight of this moment for our community, for those who have followed this case since its beginning and most importantly for the memory of little Noel Rodriguez-Alvarez,” Brooks said.